|

 To make it easy, I typically quilt in straight lines.
 This also gives it a more modern look, which I appreciate.
 Lines can be marked with fabric pens and pencils.
 I like the chalk ones.
 (The lines will disappear in the washing machine.)

-Real quilters would probably cringe at this, but I like to use a larger than normal needle and my stitches are longer than most.
-I’m okay with this, but I know that it’s not the “right” way.
+Real quilters would probably cringe, but I use a larger-than-normal needle, and my stitches are longer than most.
+I’m okay with this, but it’s not the “right” way.

-If you choose to use machine quilting, practice first on scrap fabric pieces.
+If you use machine quilting, practice first on scrap fabric pieces.
 Work from the middle to the outside edges.

-A normal sewing machine can normally hand small quilts if you roll them up.
+A normal sewing machine can usually hand small quilts if you roll them up.
 A lot of newer machines have a larger opening to accommodate larger projects.

 Adding the Binding